 What can the Silhouette Cameo do?

 The Cameo has a cutting force of 210 grams.
-This lags behind in comparison to other digital die cutting machines such as the Cricut Explorer and KNK Zing.
+This lags behind in comparison to other digital die cutting machines such as the Cricut Explorer.
 The Cameo won’t be able to cut balsawood or thin sheet metal, but it’s perfect for scrapbooking, card making, and vinyl projects.

 Here are some materials that the Silhouette Cameo can cut: